A Spiritual Toolkit for Lent

 Catholics have to fulfill the Commandment of the Church to fast and abstain from meat (Compendium of the Catholic Church, no. 432: on the days established by the Church), as well as to make their annual Confession and Communion.

 Fasting consists of having only one meal on that day, although it is permitted also to eat a lesser amount than usual in the morning and evening.
 Except in the case of sickness, the commandment to fast applies to all those who have who have attained their majority until the beginning of their sixtieth year (Code of Canon Law, no. 1252).

 Abstinence means not eating meat or meat products.
 The law of abstinence binds those who have completed their fourteenth year (ibid.).
 The conference of bishops can determine more precisely the observance of fasting and abstinence, as well as substitute other forms of penance, especially works of charity and exercises of piety, in whole or in part, for abstinence and fasting (Code of Canon Law, no. 1253).

-We must take care not to practise fasting and abstinence with the attitude of seeing how little we can do, but to practise them as a specific way in which our Mother the Church helps us to increase our spirit of true penance.
+We must take care not to practice fasting and abstinence with the attitude of seeing how little we can do, but to practice them as a specific way in which our Mother the Church helps us to increase our spirit of true penance.